Colleges, Schools and Departments

 Masters, Educational Specialist and Doctoral Degrees

 Highly qualified students from around the world come to Clemson to pursue graduate studies and research in more than 100 graduate programs.
-The University seek to bring together the world's best students and faculty in an educational environment where a student and a teacher share in research, exploration and inquiry.
-We place a special emphasis on matching students with our nationally and internationally renowned faculty on the basis of their mutual research and scholarly interests.
+The University seeks to bring together the world's best students and faculty in an educational environment where a student and a teacher share in research, exploration, and inquiry.
+We place an emphasis on matching students with our nationally and internationally renowned faculty based on their mutual research and scholarly interests.

 Students have opportunities to contribute to disciplinary, interdisciplinary, and transdisciplinary knowledge including both basic and applied research, making a contribution to some of the world's most complex problems spanning science, engineering, business, behavioral and social sciences, education, life sciences, agriculture, human services, the arts, architecture, and the humanities.

 Graduate course work and research are combined to provide students with a personalized program of study within departmental guidelines.
 A master’s degree requires a minimum of 30 credit hours.
 A doctoral degree requires an additional 30 hours above the master’s or 60 hours above the baccalaureate degree.

 Recently, the demand for certificates has increased.
 A certificate can be composed of any number of hours but is usually nine to twelve hours.
 (Fewer than 18 hours requires notification to CHE and SACSCOC).
 While certificates originated as a means to offer graduate coursework to professionals, certificates are now being sought by undergraduates as a means to distinguish their degrees from the norm without the necessity of declaring a minor (e.g., a certificate in languages, Six Sigma, business administration, entrepreneurship, ethics).